-The conscience aspires to a peace, far from the tumult of the society.
-It allows to understand what is good and evil, it is a “celestial voice”.
-In that, it moves away from the influences of the society: “The conscience is timid, it likes the retirement and the peace; the world and the noise frighten it”, as wrote Rousseau in The Profession of faith of the Savoyard vicar, an extract of the book IV of Emile.
+The conscience aspires to a piece, far from the tumult of the society.
+It allows me to understand what is good and evil, it is a “celestial voice”.
+In that, it moves away from the influences of the society: “The conscience is timid, it likes the retirement and the peace; the world and the noise frighten it”, as wrote Jean-Jacques Rousseau in The Profession of faith of the Savoyard vicar, an extract of the book IV of Emile.

 III.
 The conscience of the individual is built in relation to itself and in relation to the relations to the society that it perceives

-Nietzsche is opposed to the conception of a permanence of the consciousness.
-The conscience is not a refuge in which nobody nor even the society could enter: “One believes that it is there the core of the man: what it has of permanent, of eternal, of ultimate, of more original!
+Friedrich Nietzsche is opposed to the conception of the permanence of the consciousness.
+The conscience is not a refuge in which anybody nor even the society could enter: “One believes that it is there the core of the man: what man has of permanent, of eternal, of ultimate, of more original!
 One holds the conscience for a given stable quantity!
-One denies its growth, its intermittences!
-One conceives it as “unit of the organism”!
-This overestimation and this ridiculous ignorance of the Consciousness had for happy consequence to avoid its too fast development.”
+One denies its growth, its intermittence!
+One conceives it as a “unit of the organism”!
+This overestimation and this ridiculous ignorance of the consciousness had for happy consequence to avoid it is too fast development.”

-Sartre distinguishes “in itself” and “for itself”, which makes it possible to understand that the subject consciousness can be different from what it is, and that the man is a project thanks to his consciousness.
+Sartre distinguishes “in itself” and “for itself”, which makes it possible to understand that the question consciousness can be different from what it is, and that the man is a project thanks to his consciousness.

 Propose your outlines and ideas, there is not only one possible correction, especially in philosophy.
 Do not hesitate to comment below!